hasura/learn-graphql/tutorials/frontend/vectordbs/tutorial-site/content/handle-events/1-automatic-ingestion-and-updates.md

 ![Events setup](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-vectordb/events_setup_image.png)

 Finally, we can test this by entering a new application.
-Head to the `Data` tab and click `Insert Row`.
+Head to the `Data` tab and choose the `application` table before clicking `Insert Row`.
 Enter a new `application` and click `Insert`.

 ![New application test](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-vectordb/new_application_test.png)